tawmae/tawmae.github.io/bsky.md

 ### 1. Create Posts

-To edit the content of your post, simply edit the `Set Argument - %bskyText%` subaction in the `[BLUESKY & SB] 1 - Create Post` action to your liking.
-You can also toggle `Set Argument - %bskyURLPreview` to generate a preview of your link.
+- To edit the content of your post, simply edit the `Set Argument - %bskyText%` subaction in the `[BLUESKY & SB] 1 - Create Post` action to your liking.
+- You can toggle `Set Argument - %bskyURLPreview` to generate a preview of your link.
 Previews only work if no other images are embedded.
-You can also set the language of your posts by editing the `Set Argument - %bskyLanguage` and typing the ISO language codes in there (e.g. `en-US` or `de-DE`).
+- You can also set the language of your posts by editing the `Set Argument - %bskyLanguage` and typing the ISO language codes in there (e.g. `en-US` or `de-DE`).
 You can also type in multiple languages by seperating them with a comma and a space.
-If you set `bskyQuotePost` to `True`, the new post will have your most recent post (that's been created by the extension) as a quote.
-Note that quoting vía the API currently does not allow for image or video embeds due to a Bluesky API limitation.
+- If you set `bskyQuotePost` to `True`, the new post will have your most recent post (that's been created by the extension) as a quote.
+- Note that quoting vía the API currently does not allow for image or video embeds due to a Bluesky API limitation.

 ![Picture](assets/media/bsky_action_1.png)